contactandyc/another-c-library/2_timing.md

 #include "file2.h"
 ```

-Again, since this is something that is our own, we should include it before system or third party includes.
-The Makefile changed slightly
+Again, since this is something that is our own, we should include it before the system or third party includes.
+The Makefile changed slightly.

 Makefile changed from
 ```Makefile